PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 For more information on helm values, follow [this link](../../../charts/spatial-cloud-native/README.md#helm-values).

 After all the pods in namespace 'spatial-analytics' are in 'ready' status, launch SpatialServerManager in a browser with the URL below (You may need to accept the default self-signed certificate from Ingress.
 Check out the ingress document on how to change the certificate if you need).
 By default, the security is off, so you can login with any username/password.
-You should be able to browser named resources and pre-view maps. https://<your external ip>/SpatialServerManager
+You should be able to browser named resources and pre-view maps.
+The link to Spatial Manager: `https://<your external ip>/SpatialServerManager`

 ## Step 7: Monitoring Spatial Analytics Helm Chart Installation